Azawakh: Breed history

 The breed is relatively uncommon in Europe and North America but there is a growing band of devotees.
 Azawakh may be registered with the FCI in the USA via the Federación Canófila de Puerto Rico (FCPR).
 European FCI clubs and the AKC recognize the FCPR as an acceptable registry.
-The AKC (not a member of the FCI) currently recognizes Azawakh as a Foundation Stock Service breed and they are eligible to participate in AKC-sanctioned Companion & Performance events.
-The breed will enter the AKC Miscellaneous Class on June 30, 2011.
-The American Azawakh Association (AAA). is the AKC Parent Club for the Azawakh.
+The AKC recognized the Azawakh a member of the Hound group in 2019.
+The American Azawakh Association (AAA) is the AKC Parent Club for the Azawakh.
 Azawakh may be registered with the UKC and ARBA.
 The breed is not yet registered by CKC.
 Azawakh are eligible for ASFA and AKC lure coursing and NOFCA open field coursing events.